dabbourismo/Shipment/README.md

 It is protected by serial number generator

 # How it works
--The DataAccessLayer Class Has 4 ADO.NET methods that i created that take the sql command and parameters (if any) and fetchs the records from the database.
+-The DataAccessLayer Class Has 4 methods that i created that take the sql command and parameters and run basic ADO.NET operations on database from the database.

 -Every class contains number of static methods that return boolean result if the operation on database is successful.